asikahmet/interface/README.md

 ---
 # Benefits

-- we can do whatever we want?
+- we can do whatever we want.
 - You don't need to write repeated codes for each types

 ---